entropicalabs/el-loom/docs/source/docu_files/eka_qec/interpretation_step.rst

   where :code:`old_long_op` grew into :code:`new_long_op`.

-  Nothing happens to the other operator.
+  Nothing happens to the other operators.

   Note that by default a grow towards the left will displace the associated logical operator (short/single qubit operator), populating the evolution dictionary with the required stabilizers and update dictionary with the most recent syndromes: